percona/k8spg-docs/docs/monitor-kubernetes.md

     $ helm show values vm/victoria-metrics-k8s-stack > values.yaml
     ```

-5. Edit the `values.yaml` file and specify the following:
+7. Edit the `values.yaml` file and specify the following:

     * the IP address / hostname of the PMM server in the `externalVM.write.url` option
+    * specify the unique name or an ID of the Kubernetes cluster in the ``vmagent.spec.externalLabels.cluster` option.
+Ensure to set different values if you are sending metrics from multiple Kubernetes clusters to the same PMM Server.
     * set the `vmsingle.enabled` and `vmcluster.enabled` to false
     * set the `alertmanager.enabled`, `vmalert.enabled` to false
     * set the `defaultDashboardsEnabled` to true